jsunn-y/CARE/README.md

 pip install pandas torch==2.2.0 transformers==4.39.1 sentencepiece
 pip install -e .
 #pip install lxml #doesn't look like you need this

-#instructions for CARE benchmarking using other packages is provided in more detail in the sections below
 ```

+Instructions for CARE benchmarking using other packages is provided in more detail in the sections below.

 ## Datasets and splits
 Processed datasets/splits should should be downloaded from [here](link) to replace the empty folders `processed_data` and `splits`, respectively.
 Note that in the full datasets and train sets, every row represents a unique protein-EC pair, or a unique reaction-EC pair.
 In the test sets, every row is also a unique protein-EC or reaction-EC pair, but for the promiscuous test set, each row maps a protein seqeunce to a list of corresponding ECs.